Zeeshan138063/PDFtoXML/README.md

 - Navigate to:
 	pdftoxml\\Order_Input\\

-- and run the following in the terminal:
+- Run the following in the terminal:
 		$ python input.py

 - The .xml files created will be saved to pdftoxml\\Order_Input\\xml\\filename.xml